The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 |Elective Subject(s)||Minimum Level|

-- These programmes will consider Other Language subjects at Grade E or above as unspecified elective subject.
+- This programme will consider Other Language subjects at Grade E or above as the second elective subject;

 Choices of Major Programme

 Students are admitted to the China Studies programme without a specific discipline option and have a common foundation curriculum in the first year.
 At the end of the first year, they will be allowed to choose and join one concentration through an internal competitive application procedure.
 For details, please visit website at http://chinast.hkbu.edu.hk/index/